Best hotels in Amsterdam

 Prinsengracht 323, 1016

-A series of linked 25 Golden Age 17th-century canal houses make up the stunning boutique Pulitzer.
-Each room and suite is quirkily decorated with antiques and features a marble bathroom.
-You’ll also enjoy sensational canal views and easy access to the likes of the Anne Frank House.
+A series of 25 linked 17th-century canal houses make up the stunning five-star boutique Pulitzer.
+Each room and suite quirkily decorated with antiques with marble bathrooms.
+You’ll also enjoy tranquil canal views and easy access to nearby places of interest, including the Anne Frank House.

 Sir Albert Hotel